Masters in Nurse-Midwifery

 • Submitting proof of current CNM certification

 While some states grant qualified nurse-midwives full prescriptive authority, allowing them to practice autonomously to the full extent of their training and education, others require practicing nurse-midwives to enter into a collaborative practice agreement with a physician (in general practice or when seeking prescriptive authority).
-Depending on the state, applicants may need to provide the Board with a signed collaborative practice agreement at the time they apply for licensure.
+Depending on the state, applicants may need to provide the Board with a signed collaborative practice agreement when they apply for licensure.

 FIND SCHOOLS